Black Barbies (song)

 "Black Barbies" is a song by rapper Nicki Minaj and producer Mike Will Made It.
 It is a remix of the song "Black Beatles", which was originally produced by Mike Will Made It and performed by Rae Sremmurd featuring Gucci Mane.
 An unmixed version of the song was initially released to SoundCloud by Minaj on November 15, 2016.
 "Black Barbies" was later mixed and released officially for digital purchase on November 30, 2016.
 "Black Barbies" interpolates Aaliyah's 1997 single "Hot Like Fire", with the "oh no, no, no, no" line.

-Rolling Stones Rob Sheffield ranked the single 49 on his list of the 50 best songs of the year.
+Rolling Stones Rob Sheffield ranked the single 49 on his list of the 50 best songs of 2016.

-The song later would become viral on the video sharing app TikTok in June 2021, with people (mostly black women) lip-syncing the lyrics, while looking at the camera.
+The song later would become viral on the video sharing app TikTok in June 2021, with people lip-syncing the lyrics.